Sylvia Rothschild: Professional career

 After completing a psychology degree at Manchester University she worked for a mental health charity in a therapeutic community, and for a London borough in adult psychiatric care.
 She was ordained as a rabbi in 1987 by the Leo Baeck College and has worked as a community rabbi ever since.
 She was Chair of the Assembly of Rabbis at the Reform Synagogues of Great Britain (now the Movement for Reform Judaism) from 1998 to 2003.

 Rothschild was a lay member of the Bromley Research Ethics Committee for many years, and is an Appointed Member of the Standards Committee for the London Borough of Bromley as well as an Appointed Member of the National Information Governance Board for Health and Social Care.

 She is also a trained counsellor and has trained as an executive coach.

 She has spoken out against the suppression of women's voices on religious matters in Israel and restrictions on the right of women to pray at the Western Wall.

 She is a member of the Steering Team of Tzelem, a cross-communal clerical activist organisation campaigning on broad social issues such as the UK government's response to the Syrian Refugee Crisis.

 Writings

 Rothschild has written extensively on ethical issues, as well as on prayer and on new liturgies.
 She is known for her creation of a large number of new rituals and prayers for life events, mainly though not exclusively to mark events in women's lives.
 She has also written liturgies to help with end of life experiences.

 She answered questions on the website of TotallyJewish.com for some years, has been one of the contributors to the Parashat haShavua column for The Jewish Chronicle and frequently contributes to Jewish News.

 Personal life

-She is married and has three children.
+She is married and has three children, and one dog.